doug-moen/openscad2/rfc/Objects.md

 each project will need its own implementation of `makebom.scad`.

 ### Future Language Extensions
-Once we start programming with object trees, we may want a few language extensions:
+Once we start programming with objects, we may want a few language extensions:
 * A way to test the type of an object node, eg, `x isa Cube` or `y isa Gear`.